 Do all marriages need a prenup?

-Understanding what a prenuptial agreement is and its benefits can help you decide if you need one.
-Many couples find peace of mind in having this contract before marriage, even if they don't have complicated finances.
+Understanding the benefits of prenuptial agreements can help you decide if it's worth paying the cost of a prenup.
+Many couples find peace of mind in having this contract before marriage, even if they don't have complicated finances, and a LegalShield Advanced or Premium Plan can connect you with a provider lawyer to walk you through the details.

 What happens if you divorce without a prenup?